 In the Sixth Form we strive to offer all our students as many additional opportunities to their standard educational package as possible.
 The primary objective of this is to enable students to broaden their skill set, so they can develop further key attributes that will not only prove useful in later life, but also help them to ‘stand out from the crowd’ in ever growing competitive markets.

 We are proud of the variety of extra curricular opportunities we offer.
-These include Sport, Drama, Music and Dance, with all our sixth form students able to access these.
+These include sport, drama, music and dance, with all our Sixth Form students able to access these.
 Details of these are published termly, with additional events resulting from this.
-Notable examples include weekly football and hockey training sessions, which also involve regular local and national fixtures.
 Also music, dance and drama clubs and rehearsals, culminating in events such as the famous school production.
 Notable past productions include School of Rock, Little Shop of Horrors and Fame.
 Furthermore, students contribute to the annual ‘Body Language’ dance production and can access health and fitness classes run through the affiliated Ashmoor Sports Centre (including free access of the Ashmoor facilities, such as the fitness suite, during school operating hours).

 Sixth Form Leadership Team and student Ambassadors

 Our Sixth Form SLT provides the student body with a voice in the current and future shape of the sixth form, organising fundraising events and days, promoting positive steps to improve the environment or working practices.
 This is a great opportunity for our students to take on genuine responsibilities, develop organisational and cooperative skills all whilst improving the student experience of post 16 education.
 Supporting Induction days to running the Leavers' Party, our SLT are central to the success of the sixth form.